Hydrocortisone / lidocaine topical Side Effects

 Applies to hydrocortisone / lidocaine topical: cream, gel/jelly, lotion, pad

-Check with your doctor immediately if any of the following side effects occur while taking hydrocortisone / lidocaine topical:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking hydrocortisone / lidocaine topical:Incidence not known

 - Burning or stinging sensation of the skin